-GO was obtained using Hummers method [23].In short, 5 gm of graphite and 2.5 gm of NaNO3 were added to 115 ml of $H_2SO_4$ .
+Graphite oxide (GO) was obtained using the Hummers method [23].
+In short, 5 g of graphite and 2.5 g of NaNO3 were added to 115 ml of $H_2SO_4$ .
 The mixture was then stirred for one hour in an ice bath.
-KMNO4 was then added very slowly to the mixture to prevent the temperature from exceeds 20°C. The ice bath is then removed and the mixture was then stirred at a temperature of 40°C for half an hour, and at the end of this process, deionized water (DI) was added slowly.
+KMNO4 was then added very slowly to the mixture to prevent the temperature from exceeding $20^{\circ}$ C. The ice bath is then removed, and the mixture was then stirred at a temperature of $40^{\circ}$ C for half an hour, and at the end of this process, deionized water (DI) was added slowly.
 As a next step, 30% $H_2O_2$ was added very slowly using the dropper to stop the reaction.
 An extra quantity of DI water was added to the solution.
-The final mixture was washed by using 5% HCl solution under stirring for two hours to eliminate the metal residues and aged for 48 h then washed with DI water for 10 times until reach to neutral PH.
+The final mixture was washed by using 5% HCl solution under stirring for two hours to eliminate the metal residues and aged for 48 hours then washed with DI water for 10 times until it reached neutral PH.